AlisAquilae/Academia/content/Notes/Lecture Notes/Catchment and Climate Hydrology/CCH Lecture 4.md

 Once groundwater table is deeper down, conductivity is low, and response to rainfall is a lot slower.
 Thus very opposite to  variable source area conceptual model.

 Transmissivity feedback: the wetter the system, the higher the capacity to transport water.

+### Sidenote
+Fill and spill hypothesis: first fill small holes in the bedrock before it can spill over to the next hole, leading to a time lag in response.
+Also likely explains limited response of subsurface flow to precipitation (only 20% of precipitation as runoff).